profmaad/bitcaml/README.md

 * Transaction and block relaying
 * Connecting to multiple peers
 * Managing bitcoin network time
-* Blockchain reorganisation (switching a side chain to be the main chain)
 * Any kind of wallet or enduser functionality

 Disclaimer